 While it may sound counterintuitive, public speaking begins with listening.
 Business presentations often require you to incorporate complex topics, ideas, and differing points of view.
 Truly listening to your colleagues in order to gain their input—before, during, and after your presentation—is an essential skill for any public speaker.

 Things don’t always go as planned when you’re giving a business presentation.
 Hard drives crash.
 Internet connections fail.
 Co-presenters forget what they’re supposed to say.
 You forget what you were planning to say—in which case, it’s fine to acknowledge that to your audience, take a moment, and decide how to move forward.
 Whether it’s a small or large group, it’s likely others in the room have had a similar experienced.
 Successful public speakers are prepared for the unexpected—and can more easily adapt to whatever comes their way.

 Successful public speaking begins with an inner sense of confidence, so think about what makes you feel relaxed and self-assured.
 Exercise?
 Meditation?
 Extra practice?
 A pep talk from a trusted colleague?
 Plan ahead to incorporate these activities into the days or hours before your presentation, and you’ll be well-positioned for a successful presentation.

 Beyond the topic of a particular presentation, consider continuing your education in general.
-The right business communication degree program can equip you with the basic communication skills you need to be the type of public speaker today’s businesses need.
+The right communications degree program–such as a BS in Communication– can equip you with the basic communication skills you need to be the type of public speaker today’s businesses need.
 Online learning is designed for busy adults, enabling you to balance your academics with real-world responsibilities.